CJacobson1986/API-Routes/readme.md

 A Laravel-Boilerplate for the Technopathic Full-Stack Web Development series was used in the creation of this site.

-This API-Routes is created for Back-End database authentication.
+This API-Routes was created to learn to create routes to the database.

 ## Getting Started
 To reuse this code as a framework, fork this repo and clone it onto your local computer.
 Then run `composer install` to install all of the necessary libraries.